erdaltsksn-old/project-ideas/.github/ISSUE_TEMPLATE/idea.md

 ---
 name: 🚀 New Idea
-about: I have a cool idea 👶
+about: Template for a new project idea.
 ---

 # Description